 It is a regulation by the Royal Government of Bhutan that all visa applications must be processed only upon receiving the full cost of the tour and a separate visa fee of US$40.
 A clear copy of the bio pages of your passport must be sent to us by email at email@example.com.
 Your passport should have at least six months of validity from the day you depart from Bhutan.
 You may also want to check the passport validity requirement by your next destination country after you exit from Bhutan.

-For a FULL-TIME STUDENT between the age of 13 to 25 years old, a copy of valid student identification card is required along with a copy of passport to avail applicable student discount.
-The student identification card must be still valid at the time of exiting the country.
+For a FULL-TIME STUDENT between the age of 13 to 24 years old, a copy of valid student identification card/document from their academic institution is required along with a copy of passport to avail applicable student discount.
+The student identification card/document must be still valid at the time of exiting the country.
 We may contact the student card issuing authority to verify the authenticity.

-Visa fee is not included in the minimum daily rate.
-Visa fee must be transferred together with the cost of the tour through a wire-transfer as detailed in Tariffs and Payment.
+The Visa fee is not included in the minimum daily rate.
+The Visa fee must be transferred together with the cost of the tour through a wire-transfer as detailed in Tariffs and Payment.

-Visa renewal fee can be paid in local currency.
+Visa renewal fees can be paid in local currency.

-All Indian nationals visiting Bhutan does not require visa to enter Bhutan.
+All Indian nationals visiting Bhutan do not require visa to enter Bhutan.
 However, they MUST produce any of the following identity documents: